 - Improving your site’s SEO

-- Image galleries (including rotating images, lightboxes, etc.)
+- Image galleries (with rotating images, lightboxes, etc.)

-- Language translation (e.g. you can instantly change all content on your pages from English to Portuguese)
+- Language translation (e.g. you can instantly change your website’s content from English to French)

 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)

 - Customer interactivity – contest, live chat, currency conversion, etc.

 - Making pages load faster